robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 > [!IMPORTANT]
 > LXX recall the test levels Robot Framework is mostly used for (K1)

-Robot Framework is widely used in various stages of test automation, focussing:
+Robot Framework is widely used at various levels of testing, primarily focusing on:

-- **System testing**: Verifies the complete system’s behavior and capabilities, often including functional and non-functional aspects like usability.
-It may use simulations and is typically performed in a representative test environment.
+- **System Testing**: Involves verifying the complete, integrated system’s behavior and capabilities.
+It often includes both functional and non-functional aspects (e.g., performance, usability) and may use simulated components.

-- **System integration testing**: Focuses on testing the interaction between the system and external services, ensuring proper communication.
-This is done in a test environment similar to the real operational setup.
+- **System Integration Testing**: Concentrates on the interaction between the system under test and external services, ensuring that all integrated parts communicate and function together as expected.

-- **Acceptance testing**: Validates the system’s readiness for deployment, ensuring it meets business needs.
-Types include user, operational, and regulatory acceptance testing, often performed by end-users.
+- **Acceptance Testing**: Aims to validate that the system meets business requirements and is ready for deployment or release.
+This often includes different forms of acceptance testing (e.g., user acceptance, operational acceptance, regulatory acceptance) and is frequently written or conducted by end-users or stakeholders to confirm the system’s readiness for use.
+Acceptance tests, often defined by business stakeholders in approaches like Acceptance Test-Driven Development (ATDD), can be automated and executed earlier in the development process.
+This ensures that the solution aligns with business requirements from the start and provides immediate feedback, reducing costly changes later.

+- **End-to-End Testing**: Verifies that a complete workflow or process within the system operates as intended, covering all interconnected subsystems, interfaces, and external components.
+End-to-end tests ensure the correct functioning of the application in real-world scenarios by simulating user interactions from start to finish.

+Robot Framework's flexibility and support for external libraries make it an excellent tool for automating these comprehensive test cases, ensuring seamless interaction between components and validating the system's behavior also in production or production-like conditions.

+Robot Framework is typically not used for **component testing** and **integration testing** because its primary strength lies in higher-level testing, such as system, acceptance, and end-to-end testing, where behavior-driven and keyword-based approaches excel.
+Component testing requires low-level, granular tests focusing on individual units of code, often necessitating direct interaction with the codebase, mocking, or stubbing, which are better handled by unit testing frameworks like JUnit, pytest, or NUnit.
+Similarly, integration testing at a low level often requires precise control over service interactions, such as API stubs or protocol-level testing, which may not align with Robot Framework's abstraction-oriented design.
+While Robot Framework can technically handle these cases through custom libraries, its overhead and design philosophy make it less efficient compared to tools specifically tailored for low-level and tightly scoped testing tasks.

 #### 1.1.1.1 Synthetic Monitoring